 First, add the salary income of the current employer as per Form 16.
 And then calculate the taxable salary from the previous employer as per salary slips and file your ITR.

-The provisions in the Income Tax Act make it compulsory for an employer to issue Form 16 to his employee if TDS has been deducted from his salary.
+Yes, if an employer has deducted TDS on your Salary, then an employer needs to issue Form 16.
 Form 16 is the certificate issued under section 203 of the Income-tax Act for tax deducted at source (TDS) from income under the head “salary.”